John-Kibirige/aqi-africa/README.md

 2. Clone this repo in your terminal or git bash using the command

    ```
-   git@github.com:John-Kibirige/bookstore-react.git
+   git@github.com:John-Kibirige/aqi-africa.git
    ```

 3. run `npm install ` to install all the necessary dependencies including the linters

-4. Navigate to the folder called bookstore-react.git and open this project using your editor
+4. Navigate to the folder called aqi-africa and open this project in your editor

 ### Setting up the server up and running